marcelpetrick/DevNotes/BeenThereSeenThat/20230911_mucpp_Cpp_concepts_ranges_and_views_NicolaiJosutties/README.md

 }
 ```
 * why not use a statemachine instead of functional composition?  unclear
-* also maybe just te builder pattern
+* also maybe just the builder pattern

-* completion signatures: why not eror messages at compile time?
+* completion signatures: why not error messages at compile time?
   * PR2300R7 only supports a query, but most of the senders know their signatures beforehand

 ## Main talk - concepts, ranges and views